Frequently Asked Questions

 What are the costs of the program?

-Costs of tuition and fees can be found here
+Costs of tuition and fees can be found here.
+Make sure to select 'Law (LLM)' from the drop down and your residency status.

 Do you offer scholarships?

-Admitted applicants to the Oregon Law LL.M. program are automatically considered for a partial-tuition scholarship from Oregon Law.
+Admitted applicants to the Oregon Law LLM program are automatically considered for up to a partial-tuition scholarship from Oregon Law.
 You may wish to view additional scholarship options on the Oregon Law LL.M. scholarship page.
 The University of Oregon Office of International Affairs also has a list of University-affiliated scholarships.

 How can I make the seat deposit payment?